Segun98/NairaTrack/README.md

 Link: https://nairatrack.now.sh/

-Note* This app is a work in progress and I plan to transform it to a fullstack app and possibly a mobile app
+Note* This app is a work in progress and I plan to transform it to a MERN app